muggy8/improbable/from-me-to-me/K4fSYHh5.md

 "That's rather risky."
 Mikay said.

 "For now, maybe.
-But we can change her other aspects of physical appearance later on.
+But we can change other aspects of  her physical appearance later on.
 At that point, she'll be unrecognizable."
 Phanna responded.

 "What else are you going to do to me?..."
-I asked nerviously.
+I asked nervously.

-"In the stort term, we can give you a new hair style too.
-In the long term, we can consider changing your facial structure, adjusting your body porportions and changing key features like you ears or skin color and more."
+"In the short term, we can give you a new hair style too.
+In the long term, we can consider changing your facial structure, adjusting your body proportions and changing key features like you ears or skin color and more."

 "Uhh Um...
 I...
 I think I'll stick to the simpler changes..."